 If you have a swimming pool or trampoline, these are also useful tools to encourage movement.
 With a flotation device, support them inside the water to outstretch the arms and kick in the water.
 A trampoline will help as the body moves, twisting and turning, utilising the torso, arms, and legs.
 It is an excellent tool for targeting those key areas.

 Other Ways To Encourage Gross Motor Skills In Kids

 Alternatively to music, consider incorporating a nighttime yoga routine to help kids feel centered and encourage deep breaths while acknowledging their bodies.
 Not only do they learn, it’s okay to relax, but also it creates a connection between taking a breath and physical activity.
-Practicing this at night can help alleviate some of that extra energy and put them at a physical (and mental) state of ease.
+Practicing this gross motor development activity at night can help alleviate some of that extra energy and put them at a physical (and mental) state of ease.